 As recently announced, loans in forbearance delivered to Fannie Mae will be assessed loan level pricing adjustors in the amount of 5 percent for first time homebuyers and 7 percent for non-first-time homebuyers.
 MFA will continue purchasing these loans without passing on these additional fees to the lender for loans originated in March through May 2020.

-HOMEOWNERS: Foreclosures and evictions are suspended for homeowners with Freddie Mac, Fannie Mae and HUD mortgage loans until at least June 30.
+HOMEOWNERS: With the exception of vacant and abandoned properties, foreclosures and evictions are suspended for homeowners with Freddie Mac and Fannie Mae mortgage loans through March 31, 2021 and HUD mortgage loans through June 30, 2021.
 However, if you are having trouble making your mortgage payment, please talk to your mortgage service provider as soon as possible.

 MFA mortgage payments can be made online here.
 If you need assistance, watch the “How to make your online MFA loan payment” video at the top of the page.

 MFA has waived the fee to process phone payments through June 30, 2021.
 If you would like to make your mortgage payment by phone, call: 505.843.6882.

 If you must bring a check to the MFA office, please drop it in the lockbox, which is to the right of the main door.
 Your canceled check is your receipt.